Quantum cosmological gravitational waves?: Quantisation and time development

 Note that although $b$ is negative definite, the sign of $c$ depends on the exact matter content: measuring this sign somehow, e.g. through that of the primordial gravitational wave spectrum, could be an indirect way of getting information about the physics that should apply at high energies such as the grand unification (if any) scale.
 Note for instance that in the case of the minimal supersymmetric extension of the standard model (MSSM), the number of vector modes is unchanged ($N^\textsc{mssm}_1=12$), while the number of fermions is increased to $N^\textsc{mssm}_{1/2}=32$ and the proliferation of new scalar modes then yields $N^\textsc{mssm}_0=104$, leading to $c^\textsc{mssm}=1/(36\pi^2) >0$.

-Integrating the trace of \eqref{deltaGamma} using \eqref{tracean} is a non-trivial task that can be achieved~\cite{Shapiro:1994ww} (see also \cite{Mazur:2001aa} for an independent but equivalent formulation) by means of two auxiliary scalar fields $\sigma$ and $\rho$.
+Integrating the trace of \eqref{deltaGamma} using \eqref{tracean} is a non-trivial task that has been achieved in Refs.~\cite{Riegert:1984kt,Fradkin:1983tg}.
+Ref~\cite{Shapiro:1994ww} suggested to rewrite the action in terms of two auxiliary scalar fields $\sigma$ and $\rho$ (see also \cite{Mazur:2001aa} for an independent but equivalent formulation) which happens to be particularly useful for the gravitation wave discussion.
 It reads

 where the integration constant $S_\text{c}[g_{\mu\nu}]$ is conformally invariant, the covariant conformal fourth-order operator is (see Refs.~\cite{Riegert:1984kt,Fradkin:1983tg})

 and the coefficients are given in terms of those of \eqref{tracean} through